kaustavdassoa/AWSResources/MyArtifacts/cloudformation-demo/ImplementingCICD/AWSCICDGuide.md

   sudo sudo ./install auto
 ```

-Create a AppSpec.yml and checkin with the code along with its associated scripts - NOTE: buildspecs.yml file need to be altered to ensure that appspecs.yml & script folder is also included in the artifact section.
+**Task 5.3** Create a AppSpec.yml and checkin with the code along with its associated scripts - NOTE: buildspecs.yml file need to be altered to ensure that appspecs.yml & script folder is also included in the artifact section.

+**Task 5.4** Create new application in AWSCloudDeploy console

+**Task 5.5** Create a new deployment plan

-## For CloudFoundation CI/CD template
+## Implementing CI/CD using CloudFoundation template
-#### Task : Create a cloudFormation template for Prod and Staging Ec2-Instance - with CloudDeploy agent Installed.
+#### Task 1: Create a cloudFormation template for Prod and Staging Ec2-Instance - with CloudDeploy agent Installed.

 Note: To install code-deploy agent on the EC2 instance refer <a href="https://docs.aws.amazon.com/codedeploy/latest/userguide/codedeploy-agent-operations-install-linux.html" target="_blank">this</a> link.